|Happendance Administrative Staff|

 Jim Linnemann - Treasurer

 Jim Linnemann is a physics professor at MSU.
 He spends much of his day attempting to outwit computers.
-He performs experiments in high-energy physics at Fermi National Accelerator Laboratory and CERN in Geneva, Switzerland, and participates in a cosmic ray experiment in New Mexico, called Milagro.
+He has performed experiments in high-energy physics at Fermi National Accelerator Laboratory and CERN in Geneva, Switzerland, and participates in a cosmic ray experiment in Mexico, called HAWC.
 He's been interested in modern dance since his graduate school days at Cornell, when a fellow researcher started taking classes.
 He's followed Happendance with pleasure since his arrival in Lansing in 1984, and has been pleased to serve as a board member of Happendance since 1995.

 Jim lives in Haslett with his wife Ruth Eggert Linnemann.
 Ruth invites you to visit the dance chime at the MSU children's garden.
 Their daughter Rachel took classes at Happendance from age three, and participated in DANCE Lansing.
 On (rare) good days, Jim thinks of downhill skiing as a form of dance.